 …photography, food and musings of our travels

-Temporary is The Daily Post Weekly Photo Challenge for this week.
+The Daily Post Photo Challenge this week is Variations on a Theme.